-At the February 23, 2016 Council meeting, the Council established a Permitted Interaction Group (PIG) to draft revisions to HAR Chapter 11-200.
-The PIG was tasked with investigating and considering specific language for inclusion in the revisions to HAR Chapter 11-200.
-The PIG's work was not for the purpose of decision making and was limited to work that would be proposed to the Rules Committee for its consideration and decision making to make recommendations to the Council.
+At the February 23, 2016 Council meeting, the Council established a Permitted Interaction Group (PIG) to draft revisions to chapter 11-200, HAR.
+The PIG was tasked with investigating and considering specific language for inclusion in the revisions to chapter 11-200, HAR.
+The PIG's work was not for the purpose of decision-making and was limited to work that would be proposed to the Rules Committee for its consideration and decision-making to make recommendations to the Council.